Her hair is faded to white.

 She stayed in the background, not wanting attention for herself.

 Never mentioning the ugliness mom had showed her.
-Showed us.
+Had shown us.

 She was kind and loving to us in our pain.